CHOPPING BOARD CARE INSTRUCTIONS

 But if it’s getting constant use and not left sitting in a damp dark cupboard for 6 months I think you’ll be fine with any oil.

-is better, less likely to go rancid.
+2. Grapeseed Oil is better, less likely to go rancid.

 This is a great natural chopping board oil & available in most supermarkets such as Coles, Woolworths or IGA.

-Is great for use on chopping boards any many other uses (see below).
+3. Coconut Oil Is great for use on chopping boards any many other uses (see below).
 In our cold winter it is solid in the jar though so you need to heat it first to make it liquid, easily done with a hair dryer on the board while you rub it in with your hand being careful not to overheat.

 I’ve been using it on pine chopping boards and the Beard Combs and it adds a nice colour which is surprising because it looks white in the jar when solid.
 It’s also totally natural, edible, anti-fungal, anti-bacterial, so I think it’s possibly the best choice I’ve come across at the local shops.
+Coconut Oil has many uses & benefits to your health but there are some things you may not be aware of.

 If you would like to learn more about the health effects (and topical uses!) of coconut oil, its potential benefits and downsides, and its components such as lauric acid and MCTs.